Author: chris

 Bearometer 3: SAT/ACT Testing

-On February 20, 2025, we distributed the following question to senate faculty (2635 members) via Qualtrics email contacts: Should UC Berkeley go back to using standardized test scores (e.g. SAT or ACT) in undergraduate applications?
+On February 20, 2025, we distributed the following question to senate faculty (2635 members) via Qualtrics email contacts.
+430 completed the survey.
+Results are available at the link sent to senate faculty members.
+Should UC Berkeley go back to using standardized test scores (e.g. SAT or ACT) in undergraduate applications?

 -